Butterfly House Open Daily

 June 6 &7

 Our two-day event Art Festival (9:30 a.m. - 4 p.m.) provides an opportunity to talk with local and regional artists and authors.
 Brookgreen invites selected artists and authors to sell their works, meet with visitors and give demonstrations.
+If you are an artist that would like to submit an application to participate in the show, click here and search the alphabetical list of participating events for Art Festival at Brookgreen Gardens 2015.
+The application deadline is 4/18/15.
 The festival is free with garden admission.
 More information.

 Artists who would like to participate in Brookgreen's Art Festival may apply online at a later date.

 Ron Daise, Vice-president for Creative Education and Gullah descendant, will present an entertaining and informative program about the culture, food, language, and history of the Gullah Geechee people.
 The program will be in the Wall Lowcountry Center Auditorium and is free with garden admission.